 Fixed fire ignition sources are assigned to their actual physical location:

 In plan view, the fire location for a fixed fire ignition source is the physical center of the fire ignition source itself, unless this choice is in obvious conflict with the likely location of a fire involving the source.
+However, the horizontal distance to the nearest edge of the ignition source is used to determine whether a target is within the radial ZOI.

-The fire base for electrical enclosuresis assumed to be at 1 ft. below the top of the enclosure.
+The fire base for closed top electrical enclosures (i.e., enclosures without horizontal top vents or openings) is assumed to be at 1 ft. below the top of the enclosure as determined from a walkdown.
+For electrical enclosures not sealed at the top, the fire base is placed at the top of the enclosure.
+(Reference 12, FAQ 08-0043)

+For electric motors sealed at the top, the fire base height is the elevation of the highest vent.
+(If the vent location is not known, assume the fire base height to be 1 ft. below the top of the motor, but not below the base of the motor housing.)
+For a motor not sealed at the top, the fire base height is at the top of the motor.
+(Reference 10)

+The assumed fire base height for dry transformers sealed at the top and fully sealed dry transformers is 1 ft. below the top.
+For a dry transformer not sealed at the top, the fire base height is at the top of the transformer.
+Alternatively, for side-vented dry transformers, the analyst can locate the fire base at the uppermost vent.
+(Reference 12)

+The default elevation of the fire base for transient combustibles is 0.5 ft. above the floor.
+(Reference 13)

 In other cases, the choice of fire ignition source location is more complex.
 For example, choosing one or more representative locations (i.e., one or more representative fire ignition source scenarios) to represent a grouped set of ignition sources requires the application of judgement.
 Examples of these and other similar cases include: